 Most of my funding has come from the Wellcome Trust (for Sri Lankan work) and from Scotland’s Chief Scientist Office (for UK based work).
 But all of this funding, except for my Scottish Senior Clinical Research fellowship, has been tied to particular studies.
 There have rarely been flexible funds available for pump priming work or for recruiting essential colleagues.

 This is where the Lister research prize comes in.
 A colleague in Edinburgh, Andrew Jackson, had won one of the prizes in 2009.
 Somehow I heard about this – I can’t remember where or when now.
 It sounded extremely attractive – a national competition for £200,000 research grants, based on the quality of a project proposal but judged in the context of a whole research program.
-It offered a prestigious prize, a stamp of quality from a scientific advisory committee that knew nothing about my work, and fellowship with a group of highly successful scientists.
+It offered a prestigious prize, a stamp of quality from a scientific committee that knew nothing about my work, and fellowship with a group of highly successful scientists.

 I applied for the prize in 2009 with a proposal for a novel area of work but failed to make the interview short list.
 Over the year, I worked on the application, gaining pilot data, before submitting an improved application in December 2010.
 This time I made the interview.